evaera/roblox-lua-promise/lib/README.md

           * is resolved after all input promises resolve.
           * is rejected if ANY input promises reject.
         Note: Only the first return value from each promise will be present in the resulting array.

+        After any input Promise rejects, all other input Promises that are still pending will be cancelled if they have no other consumers.
       static: true
       params: "promises: array<Promise<T>>"
       returns: Promise<array<T>>